F0lak/dm_open_ref/ref/datum/proc/New.md

 The
-following example makes use of the \"Location\" parameter that is passed to objects of type [/atom](/ref/atom.md) -m You can pass any number of additional arguments to New() by passing them to the `new` instruction which creates the object.
+following example makes use of the \"Location\" parameter that is passed to objects of type [/atom](/ref/atom.md)  You can pass any number of additional arguments to New() by passing them to the `new` instruction which creates the object.
 ### Example: